 If you are injured after a slip-and-fall accident, seek medical attention as soon as possible, even if you do not think you have been seriously injured.
 Some injuries may not be immediately apparent but can still cause long-term damage.
+Also, injuries on seniors can have serious, life-altering effects.
 Documenting injuries and medical expenses can also influence the results of your case.

 What Damages Can You Recover in a Slip and Fall Case?

 After being involved in a slip-and-fall accident, you may be wondering what damages are recoverable.
 Unfortunately, there is no simple answer to this question.
 The type of damages that can be recovered depends on a number of factors, including the severity of your injuries, the state in which the accident occurred, and the insurance coverage available.